GrayKS3248/Lepton3.5_Purethermal3/README.md

 the `-r` flag indicates that you want to record what is being streamed.
 All generated data is saved in a temporary folder named temp and after the recording is terminated, will be rendered into a `.avi` video.

-When you are finshed recording, press the `esc` while the viewing window is active to terminate the recording.
+When you are finshed recording, press the `esc` while the viewing window is active to terminate recording.
+Note that it will take some time after the recording is terminated to render the captured video.

-## Other
+#### Other

 You can use the `-h` flag to explore addtional flags and functionality.